nginnever/dubai-hackathon/README.md

 ### Registration

 Upon submitting a request will be made to a local running ethereum client to generate a new wallet.
 Shortly after the application will send a transaction to a smart contract to create a new registry for that ID.
 This entry will be a mapping of ID to IPFS hash, so when querying a user by ID you get back a hash that you can use to consult ipfs for the actual meta data of a user.
-There will be a sign in field as well on this page with fields for ID and password that will link to the application.
+This can be used to sign the metadata in the ipfs network with ethereum transactions allowing the smart contract to act as a portal for distributed identity.
+Similar projects like uPort explore this further.

 ### Willing assets